 Continuity and smoothness between curved walls, roofs, and floors is not only a feat of formwork but also of concrete technology and placement strategies.
 Reginald Hough Associates (RHA) helped to specify and describe a concrete that would support our ambition.
 As walls became roofs, the thickness of the structural slab and the embedded insulation layer change; making this transition smooth requires absorbing many differences.
 The biggest challenge was to cast the concrete in two layers with insulation and waterproofing embedded in between so that both the interior and exterior surfaces would be exposed concrete.
 We explored using a pressurized concrete spray called Shotcrete, which could easily construct the roof structure and even allow almost vertical curves to be placed without a top form.
-The Shotcrete concrete mix is controlled at the nozzle and thus the variability of water in the mix was highly dependent on the skill of the operator.
-Variability in the water/cement mix would mean very inconsistent color in the concrete.
+The Shotcrete mix is controlled at the nozzle and is thus highly dependent upon the skill of the operator; any variability in the water/cement mix would mean inconsistent color in the concrete.
 It would be a sad end to the project if we had to paint over the exposed concrete to cover up the flaws of the concrete application.
-Returning to formed concrete, RHA proposed the use of a very liquid form of concrete called self-consolidating concrete (SCC).
+Returning to formed concrete, RHA proposed the use of a facing page: Street Facade.
+The whole comes together in a somewhat peculiar presence along the street.

+very liquid form of concrete called selfconsolidating concrete (SCC).
 Because of its density, SCC can be pumped into a form from the bottom and does not require vibration to expel air bubbles.
 Our investigations into formwork methods were based on using this concrete since it would allow walls and ceilings to be poured continuously.